GENERAL - Sulfur-containing fatty acid (with carboxyl group) and thioalcohol (with thiol group)

 - in the 2-oxoglutarate or α-ketoglutarate dehydrogenase complex (OGDC)

-- in the branched-chain α-ketoglutarate dehydrogenase complex (BCKDC) in the degradation of branched-chain amino acids leucine, isoleucine and valine
+- in the branched-chain α-ketoglutarate dehydrogenase complex (BCKDC) during the breakdown of branched-chain amino acids leucine, isoleucine and valine

-- in the Glycine Cleavage System (GCS) during the degradation of glycine
+- in the glycine cleavage system (GCS) during the breakdown of glycine

 - in the 2-oxoadipate dehydrogenase complex during the degradation of lysine